-Table 6: CSLS Contributions from Conventional and Non-conventional Oil and Gas Extraction to Labour Productivity Growth in Canada, 2007-2012
+Table 10: CSLS Contributions from Conventional and Non-conventional Oil and Gas Extraction to Labour Productivity Growth in Canada, 2007-2012

-WSE RLE RGE Total (percentage point contribution to aggregate labour productivity growth) Business Sector 0.05 0.78 -0.38 0.49 Oil and Gas Extraction -0.29 0.50 -0.26 -0.04 Conventional oil and gas extraction -0.52 0.53 -0.24 -0.22 Non-conventional oil and gas extraction 0.23 -0.03 -0.02 0.18 (per cent c ontribution to aggreg ate labour productivit ty growth) Business Sector 10.6 158.0 -77.4 100.0 Oil and Gas Extraction -58.1 102.3 -51.9 -7.7 Conventional oil and gas extraction -104.9 108.0 -47.9 -44.7 Non-conventional oil and gas extraction 46.7 -5.6 -4.1 37.0 ii.
-Alberta extraction fell at a 4.02 per cent average annual rate.
-Alberta's level of real GDP per hour worked in mining and oil and gas extraction in 2012 was \$246.14 (chained 2007 dollars), 3.6 times the business sector average.
+Business sector output per hour in Alberta grew at a 0.45 per cent average annual rate from 2000 to 2012 (Table 11).
+In contrast, labour productivity in the mining and oil and gas extraction sector fell at a 4.02 per cent average annual rate.
+Alberta's level of real GDP per hour worked in mining and oil and gas extraction in 2012 was \$246 (chained 2007 dollars), 3.6 times the business sector average.
 Between 2000 and 2012, the share of hours worked of the mining and oil and gas sector rose 2.3 percentage points from 6.8 per cent to 9.1 per cent of total business sector hours worked, which represents a 35 per cent rise in the share.
 Again, the combination of the high labour productivity level and significant change in the hours share means that the mining and oil and gas sector had important effects for the industry sources of aggregate productivity growth.